tdkehoe/Angular-Data-Transfer/README.md

  <app-home-toolbar></app-home-toolbar>
 ```

 Where the components are in the directory structure of the Angular project has nothing to do with parent-child relationships.
-This relationship is all about links in HTML files.
+This relationship is only about links in HTML files.

-### The `@Input()` decorator
+## The `@Input()` and `@Output()` decorators

 The `@Input()` and `@Output()` decorators are the workhorses of Angular data transfer.
 Both require code in three files:

 * Declare variables in the parent TypeScript class controller.
 * Write transfer code in the parent HTML view template.
-* Use the `@Input()` and `@Output()` decorators when declaring the variables in the child TypeScript class controller.
+* Use the `@Input()` and `@Output()` decorators when declaring the variables in the child TypeScript class controllers.

-You don't have to import anything or do anything special when you declare your variables in the parent TypeScript class controller.
+And each has more code.
+The downsides of these methods is that they are complex, especially when you're sending data between sibling components via a parent component.
+This requires lots of code in multiple places in four (or more) files.
+You get many opportunites to make a typo.

+Worse, these methods sometimes fail to share values.
+Below I will explain Angular's "dirty checking" causes these methods to fail and how to fix this.
+But sometimes a data change in one component fails to show up in a sibling component and I can't find any typo or mistake.
+I suspect that there are other problems with "dirty checking" that I'm unaware of.
+Or there's some other hidden "gotcha" that I haven't yet learned.

-#### `@Input()` in the parent HTML view template
+### `@Input()` in the parent HTML view template

 In the parent HTML view template you write the transfer code in the child component link.